The internet is fundamentally broken.

 Planning for the inevitable

 Even if every one of the above steps succeeds perfectly, breaches will occur.
-Systems must be designed with compromise in mind.
+Systems can be designed with compromise in mind.
 Segmentation, redundancy, rapid detection, and honest post-mortems are all more effective than hoping attacks will never happen.
 Resilience is about recovery as much as prevention.

 Conclusion

 Building a defendable internet is unglamorous and will frustrate executives, politicians, and users alike.
-Yet the alternative — continuing to rely on hope, duct tape, and human error — is simply not tenable.
+Yet the alternative, continuing to rely on hope, duct tape, and human error, is simply not tenable.

 Start taking these steps seriously, and we might finally move from sandcastles on quicksand to structures that actually stand a chance.
 And that, however slowly, is worth the effort.